azarboon/sql-docs/azure-sql/virtual-machines/windows/performance-guidelines-best-practices-collect-baseline.md

 > [!NOTE]
 > Ideally, try to aim for using 80% of your compute, with peaks above 90% but not reaching 100% for any sustained period of time.
 Fundamentally, you only want to provision the compute the application needs and then plan to scale up or down as the business requires.

+## Connection Pooling Optimization

+Connection pooling is an essential performance optimization technique supported by libraries such as ADO.NET and JDBC, which reduce the overhead associated with repeatedly opening and closing database connections.
+By reusing existing connections, applications can improve throughput, reduce latency, and minimize the resource demands on SQL Server running on Azure Virtual Machines.
+Efficient resource utilization is achieved by leveraging a cache of open database connections, significantly improving performance for applications with high-frequency or concurrent database access.

+To optimize pooling, it is important to configure settings, such as `Max Pool Size`, in alignment with the available resources of the SQL Server instance and the expected workload.
+Over-provisioning the pool can lead to contention and resource exhaustion, while under-provisioning may result in connection delays.
+Libraries like ADO.NET and JDBC allow developers to control these settings through connection string parameters, enabling precise adjustments based on application requirements.
+Authentication mechanisms like Microsoft Entra ID (formerly Azure AD) can also impact connection pooling due to token expiration.
+Shorter connection lifetimes or token renewal mechanisms should be considered to prevent invalid connections from disrupting reuse.

+Network latency and endpoint configurations can influence pooling efficiency.
+Public endpoints may introduce higher latency compared to private or direct connections, requiring adjustments to timeout settings and pool sizes.
+Proper firewall configurations and DNS settings are also critical to ensuring reliable connection reuse.
+In environments enforcing TLS/SSL encryption, connection strings must include encryption parameters, such as `Encrypt=True`, to prevent connection failures and maintain pooling effectiveness.

+Monitoring the connection pool’s utilization and health is crucial for identifying bottlenecks or misconfigurations.
+Tools such as SQL Server Extended Events or application performance monitoring solutions can provide insights into connection behavior.
+Regularly optimizing pool settings based on workload patterns can help sustain high performance, especially in dynamic or cloud-native deployments.
+Properly configured, connection pooling using libraries like ADO.NET and JDBC can significantly enhance the performance and scalability of SQL Server on Azure Virtual Machines.

 ## Next steps